Drop folders service for content ingestion

 Match media when entry exists or create a new entry

-When a local transcoder is enabled for an account, multiple bit-rate media files can be automatically added to an entry as a single package.
-Uploading media files and adding them to the entry are initiated only when all files in the package are available in the drop folder.
+When a local transcoder is enabled, multiple bitrate files can be uploaded as a single package.
+Ingestion starts only once all files are present in the drop folder.

 Ingestion from Media Files - matching a regular expression